rayqu1126/starter-hugo-academic/content/_index.md

       directions: My office (#2118) is located on the second floor of Anne and Charles Duncan Hall.
       office_hours:
       - 'No office hour is scheduled at this time.'
-      - 'It is always welcome to stop by and chat with me.'
+      - 'It is always welcome to stop by.'
       # Automatically link email and phone or display as text?
       autolink: true
     design: